deadone/AutoWifi/README.md

 <b>AutoWifi - dead1</b>

-Bash script to analyze WiFi auditting
+WiFi Auditing
-EAPOL Capture and PMK Capture, with basic file management meant to simplify analyzing and moving captures from tool to tool.
+Bash script for analyzing and collecting EAPOL captures and PMK captures, with basic file management meant to simplify analyzing and moving captures from tool to tool.